Skip to content

 If you are already familiar with C# and bepinex modding/Unity, you can skip to Debugging.

-We are making a BepInEx plugin, so it's all the same stuff.
-Create file MyElinMod.cs
+We are making a BepInEx plugin, the mod entry is as follows:

 using BepInEx;